[ PILLAR 1 / HOW TO START USING AI IN YOUR BUSINESS ]

 • Consistency compounds trust.
 When your site, profiles, and mentions all reflect the same documented story, machines cross-checking you find agreement instead of noise.

 Owners tend to treat internal AI use and AI visibility as separate projects.
-They are one asset at two audiences: the private version briefs your tools, the public version briefs the engines.
+They're one asset at two audiences: the private version briefs your tools, the public version briefs the engines.

 What's the very first step to take on the document, today?